samthor/dhost/README.md

 # Running

 Run `dhost -h` for flags.
-By default, this hosts only on `localhost`, on the first available port 9000 or above, and copies the serving URL to your clipboard.
+By default, this hosts only on `localhost`, on the first available port 9000 or above, and copies the serving URL to your clipboard (on macOS, _or_ if `clipboardy` is found).

 If you need to serve CORS requests, run with `-c`.